Last updated on March 27th, 2022

 However, should you ever have the opportunity to hook one of these big fish you are in for a thrill that will involve a screaming drag, violent head shakes, several strong runs and an aerial show like nothing you’ve ever seen from anything in the water.

-Do You Have a Different Top Ten Order or List?
+What Do You Think of Our Picks… Maybe Have a Different Top Ten List?

-Leave us your thoughts in the comment box, and tight lines!
+Leave your thoughts in the comment box, and tight lines!